 The comments were made in a new inspection report by the Care Quality Commission (CQC), which rated the service ‘good’ overall and ‘good’ for each domain – Safe, Caring, Responsive, Effective and Well-led.
 This was the first CQC inspection for the service, which started in April 2017.

-Inspectors say the service, run by ourselves in partnership with Barnardo’s, had ‘a vision for what it wanted to achieve’ and ‘staff felt respected, supported and valued’…and ‘were focused on the needs of children and young peoples’ receiving care’.
+Inspectors say the service, Virgin Care in partnership with Barnardo’s, had ‘a vision for what it wanted to achieve’ and ‘staff felt respected, supported and valued’…and ‘were focused on the needs of children and young peoples’ receiving care’.
 They added; ‘The service made sure staff were competent for their roles.’

 The Essex Child and Family Wellbeing Service works on behalf of Essex County Council and NHS West Essex Clinical Commissioning Group providing health visiting, school nursing, family health education and support across the County as well as specialist children’s community health services across West Essex, including paediatrics, physiotherapy, occupational therapy and speech and language therapy and children’s specialist nursing.